flash62au/EngineDriver_Home/docs/operation/operation.rst

   |ed| remembers the last 10 locos that you have selected.
 (That number can be increased or decreased with `Maximum Recent Locos <../configuration/preferences.html#maximum-recent-locos>`_ preference.)

-  If the loco you want to control to is in the list, simply click on it and you will be taken back to the Throttle screen with that loco selected.
+  If the loco you want to control to is in the list, simply click on it and you will be taken back to the |T-S| with that loco selected.

 On the fly / In Phone Consists (Multiple Units)
 """"""""""""""""""""""""""""""""""""""""""""""""